-My parents have more interesting stories than mine: John Howard and Eva Ralf, met while both were performing in the New York Broadway musical "Hazel Flag."
-A few years later, I was born in Los Angeles, California.
+My parents have more interesting stories than mine: John Howard and Eva Ralf met when both of them were performing in a Broadway musical called "Hazel Flagg."
+I was born a while later in Los Angeles, California, where I grew up.

-While the necessities of marketing require that our work be identified in terms of media, genre and style, I wish that we artists -- particularly those of us who can work in various disciplines -- would not have to be pigeonholed into categories.
-And I am aware that a few are not.
+(While the necessities of marketing require that artworks be identified in terms of media, genre, and style, I wish that we would not have to be pigeonholed into categories.
+There are those who do work in various disciplines, which I admire.)

-A full list would be too long, but here are a few artists whose work has informed mine: Mark Rothko, Gerhard Richter, Eva Hesse, Jasper Johns, Robert Rauschenberg, Mark Stock, Jay De Feo, Frida Kahlo, Dorothy Cross, Lucien Freud, Martha Alf, and my art instructors, Tom Akawie, Julius Hatofsky, Carlos Villa, Franklin Williams, Bruce McGaw, as well as Martine Jardel, Francesca Pastine, Hifumi Ogawa, P.K.
-Kelly, Hadley Northrop, Ciara Bedingfield, Lesie Bauer, Amanda Haas, Nancy White, Johanna Baruch, Marta Sanchez-Vasquez, Alex Grey, plus so many more.
-Some of these artists are still friends who continue to inspire and teach me.
-My thanks also to Bob Hsiang for all the years of excellent photography.
-My deepest thanks to my husband, family, and friends for all their support.
+A partial list of artists whose work has informed mine over the years: Mark Rothko, Gerhard Richter, Eva Hesse, Jasper Johns, Robert Rauschenberg, Jay De Feo and Wally Hedrick, Frida Kahlo, Lucien Freud, Martha Alf, Dorothy Cross, Alex Grey, and SFAI art instructors* Tom Akawie, Julius Hatofsky, Carlos Villa, Franklin Williams, Bruce McGaw, Martine Jardel, Francesca Pastine, Hifumi Ogawa, P.K.
+Kelly, Hadley Northrop, Ciara Bedingfield, Leslie Bauer, Amanda Haas, Nancy White, Johanna Baruch, Marta Sanchez-Vasquez, Maartha Lucy.
+Some are still friends who continue to inspire and teach me.
+My thanks also to Bob Hsiang for years of excellent art photography.
+Deepest thanks to my husband, family, friends, and patrons for all your support.

-My appreciation also goes to all those with whom I studied at Mt.
-St. Mary's College, Foothill Community College, City College of San Francisco, and the San Francisco Art Institute, and also to Mara Freeman for her Celtic workshops at U.C.
+* Sincere appreciation also goes to all those with whom I studied at Mt.
+St. Mary's College, Foothill Community College, City College of San Francisco, and the San Francisco Art Institute.
+Mara Freeman's Celtic workshops at U.C.
 Santa Cruz helped me immeasurably while I was immersed in studies of The White Goddess (Robert Graves) and ancient tree lore.
 "Moran taing!"